MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_contributing-to/solution-accelerator-guidance.md

-# Guidelines for Accelerators on MSUS Accelerators (DRAFT)
+# Guidelines for Accelerators on Azure Accelerators (DRAFT)

 ## What is a Accelerator?